 where the term $C_{\mu e; \mu}^{2}$ represents the concurrence between $\nu_{\mu}$ and $\nu_{e}$, and is given by $4P_{\mu e}P_{\mu\mu}$, the term $C_{\mu\tau;\mu}^{2}$ represents the concurrence between $\nu_{\mu}$ and $\nu_{\tau}$, expressed as $4P_{\mu\tau}P_{\mu\mu}$ while the third term $4 \text{P}_{\mu e}\text{P}_{\mu\tau}$ describes the product of two oscillation probabilities, which we redefine as $C^{2}_{\mu e\tau}$.

 By plotting these three terms individually, we can visualize the contribution of each flavor state to the total concurrence.
-This visualization aids in understanding the contributions from each flavor state and helps justify the monogamy inequality, which indicates strong correlations between flavor states and allows us to identify and characterize specific entangled neutrino flavors.
-In Figure \ref{fig:2}, similar to Figure \ref{Fig.1}, the left column displays the concurrences as a function of energy along with the corresponding probabilities.
-Seven curves are shown: the red, green and purple curves represent the three concurrence terms, $C_{\mu e; \mu}^{2}$, $C_{\mu\tau;\mu}$ and $C^{2}_{\mu e\tau}$ respectively from Eq. \ref{con}, the blue curve shows the total concurrence, $C^{\mu^{2}}$ for the DUNE experimental setup, and the pink (orange) and cyan dashed curves represent the appearance (disappearance) probabilities.
+This visualization aids in understanding the contributions from each flavor state and helps to justify the monogamy inequality, which indicates strong correlations between flavor states and allows us to identify and characterize specific entangled neutrino flavors.

+In Fig. \ref{fig:2}, the left column displays the concurrences as a function of energy along with the corresponding probabilities.
+In order to generate the plots, we have taken the values of neutrino oscillation parameters from Table \ref{osc11} with $\delta_{CP}$ as $0^{\circ}$.
+Seven curves are shown: the red, purple and green curves represent the three concurrence terms, $C_{\mu e; \mu}^{2}$, $C^{2}_{\mu\tau;\mu}$ and $C^{2}_{\mu e\tau}$ respectively from Eq. \ref{con}, the blue curve shows the total concurrence, $C^{\mu^{2}}$ for the DUNE experimental setup, and the pink (orange) and cyan dashed curves represent the appearance (disappearance) probabilities.
 The analysis will focus on the three distinct energy windows discussed previously.\\

 \textbf{EW1:} In the energy window of $1.0–1.5$ GeV, we observe that the appearance probability $P_{\mu\mu}$ is 1, while $P_{\mu e}$ and $P_{\mu\tau}$ approaching to zero.
 This behavior indicates that the $\nu_{\mu}$ flavor state is completely disentangled from both $\nu_e$ and $\nu_{\tau}$, resulting in the three neutrino flavor states behaving as a completely separable system.
 This observation underscores the physical relevance of concurrence in our analysis, as it effectively captures the disentangled nature of the system within this energy range.
 Effectively it is noticeable in this energy window all terms in Eq. \ref{con} approaches to zero which leads to disentangled state.\\